stuartellis/sve-personal-website/content/articles/task-runner.md

 First, add the _.task_ directory to the exclusions for source control.
 This directory is used to hold [files for tracking changes](https://taskfile.dev/usage/#by-fingerprinting-locally-generated-files-and-their-sources).

 Use _task --init_ to create a _Taskfile.yml_ in the root directory of your project.

-You should always name the Task file in the root directory of the project _Taskfile.yml_.
+> _Always use the name Taskfile.yml for Task files._ This enables tools that support [JSON Schemas](https://json-schema.org/) to identify the format of the files, so that they can provide autocompletion and validation.

 If a project only requires one small set of tasks, then use a single _Taskfile.yml_.
 If you need to manage several sets of tasks, use these features: